ThGreatExplorer/OOD_Reversi/Readme.md

           implemented in our provider's code.

 ## Changes for Part V extra credit
+- Removed references to provider code.
 0. Hints
    1. Created a HintsDecorator to add hint functionality to our view.